Geometric QCD II: The Confining Twistor String and Meson Spectrum: Catastrophe Theory and the Geometric Mass Spectrum

-Before solving the spectral equation, we justify the choice of the Helicoid geometry from the perspective of the semiclassical quark path integral.

-Consider the Green's function for a meson composed of scalar quarks with mass $m_q$.
-In the quenched approximation, the effective Minkowski action involves a sum over quark trajectories $C$, weighted by the quark mass term and the area of the confining minimal surface $\Sigma$ bounded by $C$, neglecting the perturbative factor\footnote{the perimeter renormalization terms in that factor are included in the physical quark mass.}.
-This is relevant to our WKB approximation in the Wilson loop at large loops: \begin{smalleq}
+Before solving the spectral equations, we justify the choice of the twisted geometry from the perspective of the semiclassical quark path integral.
+In Planar QCD, the effective Minkowski action involves a sum over quark trajectories weighted by the area of the confining minimal surface.

-\end{smalleq} To extract the spectrum of states with angular momentum $J$, we impose \textit{twisted boundary conditions}.
-We require the quark positions at time $t=T$ to be a rotation of their positions at $t=0$ by an angle $\Theta = \omega T$ in the rotation plane $x y$: \begin{smalleq}
+To extract the spectrum of states with macroscopic angular momentum $J$, we impose twisted boundary conditions.
+We require the whole string to undergo a physical spatial rotation by an angle $\alpha$ over the period of the motion, with the angular momentum $J$ acting as the thermodynamic conjugate to this twist.
+The minimization of the boundary length for a rotating particle yields a helical trajectory in Minkowski spacetime.
+The minimal surface spanning two twisted helical boundaries is the helicoid, as illustrated in Figure \ref{fig:helicoid}.